Skip to content

 Verbal Judo

-The art of using language to redirect aggression and achieve voluntary compliance.
+Using language to redirect aggression and achieve compliance.

 (Definition Only)